 You can do it!

-And while it may be intimidating to go back to school, it’s nothing you can’t accomplish.
+Going back to school may be intimidating, but it doesn’t have to be that way.
+With RN to BSN online programs created to fit working nurses’ busy schedules, you can fit studying in whenever it works for you.
 Push yourself to build your strengths and professional development to become the best possible nurse you can be—with a BSN!

 Are you ready to take your nursing career to the next level?
 Check out the School of Nursing RN to BSN degree page to learn more about how Rasmussen College can help you take the next step in your education while still fitting your busy schedule.

 EDITOR'S NOTE: This article was originally published in August 2015.
 It has since been updated.